-10. Reconciliation and Resulting Fuel Cost Factor for Electric Service.
-According to Applicant's Exhibit 1R, Attachment NHC-1R, Schedule 1R, Applicant's total estimated cost of fuel for the Forecast Period is \$198,216,024, and its total estimated sales are 3,658,223 kWh.
-Applicant's estimated cost of fuel, after taking into consideration the proposed reconciliation component, is \$0.065467 per kWh.
+Reconciliation and Resulting Fuel Cost Factor for Electric Service.
+According to Applicant's Exhibit 1, Attachment NHC-1, Schedule 1, Applicant's total estimated cost of fuel for the Forecast Period is \$112,797,142, and its total estimated sales are 3,013,161 kWh.
+Applicant's estimated cost of fuel, after taking into consideration the proposed reconciliation component, is \$0.032938 per kWh.
+App.
+Ex.
+1, Attachment NHC-1, Schedule 1, Line 37.
 Ms. Coklow discussed in detail how the FAC factor was calculated.
-The evidence of record indicates Applicant has included the remaining 50% uncollected portion of the FAC 136 variance totaling \$9,027,280, which was approved for recovery in FAC 136.
-In addition, she said Applicant is proposing to spread the current period variances (May through July 2022) over two FAC periods as a means of rate mitigation strategy to lower the proposed FAC factor.
-She said this proposal allows AES Indiana to appropriately reflect the cost of service in customer rates by including the forecast price increases in the model for the FAC period but spreads the variance collection over two FAC periods so that the factor is lower than it would have otherwise been.

-As shown on Schedule 1R of Attachment NHC-1R to Applicant's Exhibit 1R, when the adjusted fuel cost charge is reduced by the base cost of fuel, the result is the proposed fuel factor of \$0.032529 per kWh for the Forecast Period's billing cycles.
-Ms. Coklow testified that in relation to the factor currently in effect, the proposed factor will result in an increase of \$8.06 or 5.56% for an average residential customer using 1,000 kWh per month.
+As shown on Schedule 1 of Attachment NHC-1 to Applicant's Exhibit 1, when the adjusted fuel cost charge is reduced by the base cost of fuel, the result is the proposed fuel factor of \$(0.003102) per kWh for the Forecast Period's billing cycles.
+Ms. Coklow testified that in relation to the factor currently in effect, the proposed factor will result in a decrease of \$5.96 or 5.11% for a residential customer using 1,000 kWh per month.